 The Science Lab at 650 Broadview is completely renovated thanks to fundraising efforts by the Board of Governors.
 Our first CESI (Canadian Educational Standards Institute) evaluation.
 Montcrest School becomes a member of CAIS (Canadian Association of Independent Schools).
 First CISAA (Conference of Independent School’s Athletic Association) athletic banner awarded.

-660 Broadview is completely renovated to provide a new grade 6 building that also has classes for the Learning Disabilities program and a multipurpose room.
+660 Broadview is completely renovated to provide a new grade 6 building that also has classes for the Small Class program and a multipurpose room.
 With proceeds from the M.P.A. auction we were able to upgrade the art room and band room.
 Through the Annual Giving Fund the amphitheatre is expanded and a new security system is installed throughout the entire campus.

 658 Broadview is completely renovated with new administration offices, Principal’s office, a French class and Tuck Shop.
 The offices at 4 Montcrest are re-arranged with some becoming resource class